gud3/yii2-sms/README.md

 Sms sender
 ==========
 The message sender.
-The package includes sending for service turbosms.
+The package includes sending for service turbosms, smsapi.

 Installation
 ------------